Scholarships for Asylum Seekers who have a conditional or unconditional offer for an academic course at The University

 Scholarships for English language courses

 Scholarships are available for our Pre-sessional English course, full-time, approx 21 hours per week, for up to 40 weeks, but at our discretion dependent on your current level of English:

 - You need to hold a conditional offer on your English level or unconditional offer at the University of Sheffield.

 - All points mentioned above

-- You must have an intermediate to upper intermediate level of English (no beginners).
+- You must meet our entry level requirements and have an intermediate to upper intermediate level of English (no beginners).
 If your level of English is too low, you will not be considered for a scholarship

 - We may ask you to do an English test if you are unable to prove your English level